danog/MadelineProtoDocs/docs/API_docs/methods/messages.uploadMedia.md

 ---
-title: messages.uploadMedia
+title: "messages.uploadMedia"
-description: Upload a file and associate it to a chat (without actually sending it to the chat)
+description: "Upload a file and associate it to a chat (without actually sending it to the chat)"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/messages_uploadMedia.html
 ---